At a glance: The top things to do on the Tugela Falls Hike (ranked)

 Parking and trailhead: Sentinel Car Park on Google Maps

-If you like adventure, you need to hike up the Drakensberg Amphitheatre!
+If you like adventure, you need to hike up the amphitheatre formation in the Northern Drakensberg!

-You kick things off at Sentinel Car Park, the gateway to this insane journey, but the road to get there is like a thrill ride to get you mentally prepared for the hike to come.
+You kick things off at this very parking lot, the gateway to this insane journey, but the road to get there is like a thrill ride to get you mentally prepared for the hike to come.
 The route to Sentinel Car Park is one bumpy SOB.
 I mean, 7 km (4.3 mi) of off-road insanity.
 No Prius is making it through here, so if you don't have a rugged 4x4 and better than average driving skills, don't even think about attempting this road.

 Alternatively, if you are biased against walls, try out Sasi Bush Lodge Luxury Tented Camp.
 You need to experience it to know how good it can be to “camp” in the wild in South Africa.

-We rolled (more like jumped) into the car park, and there's this National Park Guard—a real character, by the way.
+We rolled (more like jumped) into the parking lot, and there's this Royal Natal National Park Guard—a real character, by the way.
 He took our national park entrance fee (ZAR 100) with a sly grin and asked if we’d signed the registration papers, “Just in case you don’t make it back”.
-Gotta love this kind of hiking humor when you know you’ll be trying not to die on some chain ladders in a couple hours!
+Gotta love this kind of hiking humor when you know you’ll be trying not to die on some chain ladders in a couple of hours!

 This hike is not as challenging as they say.
 I mean...if you go on a proper hike once in a while

 There are a few spots where you can venture off the path accidentally, so use a good offline map.
-The Tugela Falls Hike has incredible views of the Amphitheatre, Devil’s Tooth, and the Inner Tower, but make sure to look where you’re going, too.
-I know of people that wanted to go up using the chain ladders but ended up in the gully accidentally.
+The Tugela Falls Hike has stunning views of the Amphitheatre, Devil’s Tooth, and the Inner Tower, but make sure to look where you’re going, too.
+I know of people who wanted to climb up but ended up in the gully accidentally.
+If you’re not the most confident navigator, consider opting for a guided hike.

 It starts easy but then the challenging part begins!

 Here's where your adventure gets spicy.
-To your left, you've got the gully trail—rocky, boulder-strewn climb that's a proper physical workout.
+To your left, you've got the gully trail—a rocky, boulder-strewn climb that's a proper physical workout.
 Going down it must be a true nightmare (think of your knees, folks!).

 To the right is where you’ll turn if you choose to take on the chain ladders.
 We'll get into the heart-pounding details of those in the next section.
 That's where this hike shifts gears from a walk in the park to an exhilarating, white-knuckle climb.
 You’ll get to the ladders about 20 minutes after you make your trail decision.